webdriverio/webdriverio/website/blog/2020-02-22-webdriverio-v6-released.md

 Next to all major updates that were described above there are also some minor changes that are worth mentioning:

 - __TypeScript Support:__ we improved the typings for WebdriverIO and WebDriver to include better descriptions and more detail
-- __WebDriver Default Path:__ we changeed default WebDriver path to from `/wd/hub` to `/` as most of the browser drivers now default to this, this should have now affect for you - however if you have trouble connecting to a WebDriver endpoint after the upgrade, this could be a reason for that issue
+- __WebDriver Default Path:__ we changed default WebDriver path to from `/wd/hub` to `/` as most of the browser drivers now default to this, this should have now affect for you - however if you have trouble connecting to a WebDriver endpoint after the upgrade, this could be a reason for that issue
 - __Command Renaming:__ we renamed command `launchApp` to `launchChromeApp` for Chrome WebDriver sessions
 - __New Hook:__ we added a new hook to the testrunner called `onWorkerStart` which will be executed right before we launch the worker process
 - __Cucumber Update:__ we have updated the `@wdio/cucumber-framework` adapter to use v6 of Cucumber